-So it’s only natural that we might want to share the benefits of this sweet and delicious fruit with our dogs.
+So it’s only natural that we might want to share this sweet and delicious fruit with our dogs.

-I remember one particular year, my father scratching his head, trying to figure out how his entire and precious raspberry crop had been pilfered from underneath the bird netting.
+I remember one particular year, my father was scratching his head, trying to figure out how his entire, precious raspberry crop had been pilfered from underneath the bird netting.

-He survived his raspberry eating escapade without so much as an upset stomach.
-He was after all, only doing what wild dogs have been doing for thousands of years, helping himself to nature’s best and most temporary snack bar.
+Thankfully, he survived his raspberry eating escapade without so much as an upset stomach.
+He was doing what wild dogs have been doing for thousands of years.
+He was helping himself to nature’s best and most temporary snack bar.

-And most experts agree that it is safe for dogs to eat raspberries
+And yes, most experts agree that it’s safe for dogs to eat raspberries

 Let’s dig a little deeper.

-Many fruits contain traces of xylitol and raspberries contain more xylitol than most other fruits
+In fact, many fruits contain traces of xylitol, but raspberries contain more xylitol than most other fruits

-But the amounts of xylitol found naturally in fruit are incredibly small.
-Dr Marie from ‘ask a vet’ has calculated that a dog would have to eat around 32 cups of raspberries to get a fatal dose!
+However, the amounts of xylitol found naturally in fruit are incredibly small.
+Dr. Marie from “Ask a vet” has calculated that a dog would have to eat around 32 cups of raspberries to ingest a fatal dose!

-Xylitol poisoning in dogs is usually caused by consumption of chewing gum or other product to which xylitol has been added.
+Xylitol poisoning in dogs is usually caused by consumption of chewing gum or other products which xylitol has been added to.
 Not from eating fruit.

 In other words, the quantity of xylitol in a few raspberries is unlikely to do your dog any harm.

-The main substance found in raspberries that is particularly bad for dogs, is plain old sugar.
+Secondly, the main substance found in raspberries that is particularly bad for dogs is plain old sugar.

-The sugar found in fruit is called fructose and is slightly different in structure from sucrose, the sugar we buy in bags and use in our kitchens.
+The sugar found in fruit is called fructose.
+It’ a slightly different structure from sucrose, which is the sugar we buy in bags and use in our kitchens.